 Find out more about what we can do for you

-By cutting down on your energy use, you’ll effectively reduce our overall electricity demand on the National Grid — which will in-turn help us to reduce the amount we charge your business.
+By cutting down on your energy use, you’ll effectively reduce the overall electricity demand on the National Grid — which will in-turn help to reduce the amount your business is charged.

-Sign up to our TRIAD warning service, and you’ll receive an average of 20 to 30 alerts each winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.
+You can sign up to our Triad warning service here.
+Once part of this, you’ll receive alerts throughout the winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.

-If you have any further queries about TRIAD periods and transmission charges, please don’t hesitate to get in touch with our Corporate team on 0161 837 3395.
+If you have any further queries about Triad periods and transmission charges, please don’t hesitate to get in touch with our Forecasting Team.

 Business energy regulations changes: April 2017